d9yuan/pigeon-phone/README.md

 * This page is hosted on https://pigeon-phone.web.app

 # Features
-* User login via Auth0
+* User login via Auth0.
-* Create a 4-digit pin for your pigeon-phone
+* Create a 4-digit pin for your pigeon-phone.
-* AES encryption on the 4-digit pin
+* AES encryption on the 4-digit pin when transferring via HTTP requests.
-* Unlock your pigeon-phone
+* Unlock your pigeon-phone.
 * (Upcoming) Create notes in the Notes App and share your pigeon-phone with others to allow them see the notes.
 Recipients need to have the 4-digit pin.

 * The purpose of this project is to experience fullstack web development and experiment cloud technologies.